debiki/talkyard/README.md

 License
 -----------------------------

-- AGPL, see below.
+- AGPLv3 or later, see below.
-- And dual licensed under AGPL and GPL, from 2026-01-01 00:00:01 UTC and onwards.
+- And dual licensed under AGPLv3 and GPLv3 or later, from 2026-01-01 00:00:01 UTC and onwards.
 - I (KajMagnus) bump the above becomes-dual-licensed date, with one year, each year — for the most recent version of Talkyard.
-  Meaning, the most recent version of Talkyard, becomes GPLv2, always 5 years into the future (as long as I bump the date regularly).
+  Meaning, the most recent version of Talkyard, becomes GPLv3 or later, always 5 years into the future (as long as I bump the date regularly).

-AGPL:
+AGPLv3 or later:

 ```
 Copyright (c) 2010-2020  Kaj Magnus Lindberg and Debiki AB